Using a conditional query to automate actions

 2 In Actions for the event-triggered task, expand Conditional.
 Drag Query and drop it in the visual editor.

-3 Specify query conditions for an action using Action details.
-For example, the selections shown in Figure 8‑12 compare a quantity in a specific field with a defined value.
+Figure 8‑12 compare a quantity in a specific field with a defined value.
 The result returned by the conditional query is Yes or No. Choose OK.

 Figure 8‑12 Specifying query conditions for an action